kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 For help with troubleshooting, follow this guide for diagnostic assistance:

-1. Opne your browser's devtools.
+1. Opne your browser's developer tools.
 2. Access Cookies (Select *Storage* in Firefox, or *Application* in Google Chrome).
 3. Look for the `token` cookie.
-4. Copy and paste the token into jwt.io.
+4. Copy and paste the token value into jwt.io.
+5. The last group is the username.
+6. Omit `group:` to find the username Kubecost requires for teams.